SLU-biochar/biochar-systems-dev/content/en/modules/5-product-use/index.md

 The use phase of biochar products often lasts several decades (e.g. urban soils, green roof), but can also be limited to less than a few years (e.g. filters).
 In the case of application to agriculural soils, the use phase is theoretically infinite (and undistinguished from the end-of-life of the biochar product).

-A challenge for when assessing new biochar products with long service life is to describe, understand, and quantify (over time) the biochar effects that take place during the use phase.
+A challenge when assessing new biochar products with long service life is to describe, understand, and quantify (over time) the biochar effects that take place during the use phase.

 "
 title_image: "pyreg-sbp.jpg" # find a img of pyrolysis oil and gas, or a burner of it, or a condenser...